marauder36/PetSitter/README.md

 After the verified completition of the reserved service, the pet owners can leave reviews both for the pet sitter and their services, as well as personal notes.

 ![Review system](https://github.com/marauder36/PetSitter/assets/158584558/1a9506cb-f710-4358-8505-b011b1919829)

+The app has much more functionality and interactivity, down to the customization of each pet owner and pet sitter's profiles, as well as the pets' themselves.